jacknugent1529/bison-example/readme.md

 The trickiness in using C involves managing the limitations of C's memory scheme while parsing.
 One of these issues that would arise is with stack-allocated strings.
-For this reason, the sdsnew call is performed to allocate the string on the heap.
+One way of solving this is to use the `strdup` function which allocates the string on the heap.
-This uses the [sds library](https://github.com/antirez/sds), which is a rather nice library for manipulating strings in C. If you'd prefer to not use this library, you could probably use the `strdup` function instead.

 Another limitation of the C's memory scheme is that there are no resizable arrays in the core language.
 As a result,